Monday, 24 April 2017

 Monday, 10 April 2017

-Like koalas, kangaroos and the brightly coloured birdlife that flourishes in Australia, trees covered in the red bottle brush flowers always gives me a buzz of delight & wonder!
+Like koalas, kangaroos and the brightly coloured birdlife that flourishes in Australia, trees covered in the red bottle brush flowers always give me a buzz of delight & wonder!
 We have a droopy one in our garden & I love each stage of it's life cycle.

 And so exploration & design development commenced!